cloudlinux/user-docs-solo-cloudlinux/docs/introduction/README.md

 ### CloudLinux OS Solo features

-We pre-installed a couple of useful features in our distribution.
+We've pre-installed a couple of useful features in our distribution.

 * **CloudLinux Manager**

   CloudLinux Manager is a plugin which allows you to control all the CloudLinux settings from an easy-to-use web UI integrated into your control panel.

-  The submodules you can find in CloudLinux Manager are X-Ray (PHP Slow Site Analyzer) and Website Monitoring Tool.
+  The sub-modules you can find in CloudLinux Manager are X-Ray (PHP Slow Site Analyzer) and Website Monitoring tool.

   [See more](/manager/).

-* **Website Monitoring Tool**
+* **Website Monitoring tool**

-  Website Monitoring Tool is a tool that allows you to track your websites uptime and receive notifications about problems with access.
+  Website Monitoring tool is a tool that allows you to track your websites uptime and receive notifications about problems with access.

-  Website Monitoring Tool can gather and display information regarding the slowest websites on server, notify using email about errors happened on websites and send you a daily website performance reports.
+  Website Monitoring tool can gather and display information regarding the slowest websites on the server, notify by emails about errors happened on websites and send you daily website performance reports.

   [See more](/manager/#website-monitoring-tool).

 * **X-Ray**

-  X-Ray or Slow Sites Analyzer is a tool developed for website performance monitoring and performance issues detection.
+  X-Ray or Slow Sites analyzer is a tool developed for website performance monitoring and performance issues detection.

   X-Ray can gather and visualize information about top N slowest system functions, external requests, software modules and database queries of the client’s website.